git-pranayshah/synapse-demo/README.md

 [Deployment.json](https://github.com/git-pranayshah/synapse-demo/blob/master/ARM%20Template/deployment.json) can be modified to match your current infrastructure needs.

 # Pre-requisite to deploy the Template
+To use this solution, you will need access to an Azure subscription.
+Also have to look for correct public ip.
+You can find your public ipv4 ip from the website https://whatsmyip.com/

 ## One Click Deploying Template
 <!-- Powershell command for Translating Git URL for template.json